 Customer service manager

-While open to all graduates some employers prefer candidates from disciplines that are relevant to their sector, such as retail or hospitality.
+While open to all graduates, some employers prefer candidates from disciplines relevant to their sector, such as retail or hospitality.

 Learn more about what to expect as customer service manager.